 Tuesday, May 12, 2009

-Probably like a lot of writers, I didn’t set out to write a novel.
-For my master’s thesis in the UW’s Creative Writing program, I had a collection of short stories.
-One day, I joined a professional writers’ group hosted by Jean Bryant, who challenged me that what I had was not a collection of shorts, but the guts of a novel (thank you, Jean!).
+Like many writers, I didn’t intend to write a novel.
+For my master’s thesis in the University of Washington's Creative Writing program, I had a collection of short stories.
+One day, I joined a professional writers’ group hosted by Jean Bryant, who challenged me to see that what I had was not a collection of shorts, but the guts of a novel (thank you, Jean!).
 From there, Forcing the Hand of God was off and running with me chasing after.

 I met with some surprises along the way.
 Ada came to me the most naturally—and then her relationship with Rodger in turn helped me understand him.
 I was fascinated by how Rodger’s and Ada’s emotional connection and sexual tension illuminated their inner lives.

-You might have already guessed one of the hardest parts of writing historical fiction: keeping a tangle of dates, places, and facts all on a timeline!
+You may have already guessed one of the hardest parts of writing historical fiction is keeping a tangle of dates, places, and facts all on a timeline!
 I changed the timeline for the action in Kunming, China and that proved to be a nightmare.
 I had to painstakingly string together all the subsequent actions, while keeping my characters in tow.
-Those of you who’ve written historical fiction know this agony of late nights, black coffee, and endless editing!
-But it does pay off. :)
+Those of you who have written historical fiction know this agony of late nights, black coffee, and endless editing!
+But it does pay off.

 Are there any writers out there who have similar stories?
 I'd especially love to hear from historical fiction authors!